New to Homeschool Questions:

 What do students do the other 3 days?

-Students should complete core classes either at home or a combination of Creative Academy and home.
+Students should complete core classes either at home or a combination of Charleston Academy and home.
 Electives can also be completed both at home and at the Academy.
 Education should happen at home with Charleston Academy classes reinforcing, encouraging, and supporting families.

 What does the schedule look like?